ebpfdev/explorer/README.md

 eBPF is a web application that lets you explore eBPF subsystem of your Linux host.

-Explorer consists of two parts: an agent with GraphQL API and a web interface.
+Explorer consists of two parts: an agent with GraphQL API, Prometheus scrape endpoint, and a web interface.
 It is currently shipped as a single container.
 But you can also run them separately.

 * [ebpfdev/dev-agent](https://github.com/ebpfdev/dev-agent), MIT license